justinwj/Visio-Diagram-Generator/plan docs/pseudocode/dataflow_views.md

 # Dataflow View Pseudocode Prompts

-Data-centric diagrams explain how information moves through invSys.
+Data-centric diagrams explain how information moves through any VBA-based solution; invSys remains only an example fixture.
 Pseudocode must outline how datasets, operations, and edges are extracted.

 ## Shared Inputs
 - Named ranges, tables, and worksheet columns referenced in code.